jdsannchao/Causal2Needles/README.md

 * **Visual Grounding 2-Needle Questions**
 * **Image Description 2-Needle Questions**

+Evaluation results can be found in the corresponding subfolders inside the `Experiments/` directory.

 ## License

 This project is released for academic research purposes only.
 For commercial usage, please contact the authors.